How To Make Your Own Championship Belt

 How competitive is your family?
-When bragging rights are not enough, you need your Championship Belt to prove you are the Champ.
+When bragging rights are not enough, you need your own DIY Championship Belt.

 Does family game night bring out your competitive spirit?
-That is why we made our own Authentic Looking Championship Belt!
+That is why we made our own Authentic Looking Championship Belt.
+It is our game night trophy.

 Our grandchildren love playing board games when we host big dinners at our house so I decided to surprise them with our new Authentic Looking Championship Belt.